el2kaps/Information-Systems/README.md

-# Information-Systems
+## Information-Systems
-Course:  Analysis and Design of Information Systems NTUA 2021-2022
+This project is part of the course "Analysis and Design of Information Systems" School of ECE, National Technical University of Athens 2021-2022

+## A study of the Trino (Presto) polystore for executing SQL analytic queries
 </p>
 <p align="center">
    <a href="https://trino.io/download.html">